p4535992/foundryvtt-ignore-vision/README.md

   - This module adds a toggleable mode for GMs that ...
   - increases the brightness of the scene,
   - reveals the fog of war, and
-  - shows all tokens even if they wouldn't be visible normally from the perspective of the selected token.
+  - shows all tokens even if they wouldn't be visible normally from the perspective of the controlled token(s).

     Tokens that wouldn't be visible normally are highlighted by a hatched overlay.